Course Descriptions and Registration

 HALF YEAR ELECTIVES

 ADV.
-IND./ WEIGHTS This class consists of physical development in the area of athletics.
+IND./ WEIGHTS This class consists of physical development in athletics.
 Students are expected to participate in full weightlifting exercises.
-Primary goal of the class is to improve strength and reduce risk of injuries in sports and other physical activities.
+The primary goal of the class is to improve strength and reduce risk of injuries in sports and other physical activities.
 Each student will learn the importance of proper nutrition and cardiovascular training.

 DRAMA (Fee$) Drama is a performance-based class.
-Assessments are part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience as part of their grade.
-There are no alternative assignments provided for missed performance assessments.
-Students work independently and with groups to learn the techniques of performance, acting, improvisation, and communication.
-One free nighttime performance for family and friends is part of the class.
-The night of the performance, students remain after school until the entire event is over.
+Assessments and attendance are a part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience.
+There are no alternative assignments provided for missed performances or assessments.
+Students work independently and with groups to learn the techniques of performance, acting, improvisation, public speaking, and communication.
+One free night-time performance may be provided for family and friends as part of the class.
+For night performances, students remain after school until the entire event is over.

 EXPLORING TECH/SHOP(Fee$) A comprehensive action-based educational course that introduces students to the technological systems of four of the following seven technology areas: medical, agriculture/biotechnology, energy-power, information and communications, transportation, manufacturing, and construction.
 Emphasis is placed on broad exploration in cooperative and individualized activities rather than project and skill development.